kripple/python/README.md

 django-admin startproject src .

 # Run the dev server
+# The development server automatically reloads Python code for each request as needed.
+You don’t need to restart the server for code changes to take effect.
+However, some actions like adding files don’t trigger a restart, so you’ll have to restart the server in these cases.
 python manage.py runserver

 # To exit a virtual environment, use the deactivate command: